Goal 1: Support and retain distinguished faculty (CAA Standard 2.0 Faculty)

 Tactic 2: Faculty will obtain financial reimbursement for presenting their research at two conferences per year (regional, state, or national conferences).

 Tactic 3: Faculty will obtain start-up funds to assist with the development of their scholarship plan.

 Schedule: Each faculty member will obtain start-up funds based on his/her research agenda and is expected to write research grants yearly.

 Objective 3: Provide mentorship to junior faculty in the areas of Scholarship, Teaching and Service.

 Tactic: Faculty will meet with the chair to monitor and support their growth as teachers and researchers toward tenure.
 Prior to meetings, faculty will reflect on 3 different areas: Scholarship, Teaching and Service and provide one annual goal in each area.
 The chair will observe all faculty teaching and write a teaching evaluation.

 Schedule: The chair will meet annually with each faculty member to discuss their career projector (including their goals in the areas of Scholarship, Teaching and Service).

-Measurable Objective: Faculty and students will engage in at least three clinical simulations with faculty and students from the SHP, School of Nursing, School of Medicine and the School of Dental Medicine.
+Tactic: Faculty and students will engage in at least three clinical simulations/IPE events with faculty and students from the SHP, School of Nursing, School of Medicine and the School of Dental Medicine.

 Schedule: Beginning Fall 2021 and continuing every fall semester.

 Schedule: Beginning Fall 2020.
 The chair will review syllabi each semester and discuss the curriculum at a scheduled yearly retreat.
 The first retreat was in summer 2021.
-The next faculty retreat will be in summer 2022.
+The next faculty retreat was in summer 2022.